POLYGLOT BIBLES - Facsimiles & Download

 A polyglot is a work that contains the same content in multiple languages.
 This term is used mainly for multilingual editions of the Bible, whose text sections are usually presented side by side (in columns) so that they can be compared more easily.
-A brief overview can be found on Wikipedia.
-Polyglot = in several languages, Diglot = two languages etc. It is possible to download facsimiles of historical online Bibles in PDF format for free.
+A brief overview can be found on Wikipedia, but our website offers much more information on original facsimiles of historical Bibles.
+Polyglot = in several languages, Diglot = two languages.
+It is possible to download facsimiles of historical online Bibles in PDF format for free.

 Codex Sangallensis interlinearis 850-870